Meet Our Team

 I am happy to be part of our staff where I can offer my gifts in business administration and finance to the work of God through our church.
 I have a long history with the United Methodist Church and have served in several leadership capacities in other churches in our conference, and am very happy to be back “home” at Point Washington UMC.

-MADISON LEWIS, COMMUNICATIONS & OPERATIONS COORDINATOR
+SHAWN SHAFFER, COMMUNICATIONS & OPERATIONS

-CHERYL FORDE, FACILITIES MAINTENANCE SUPERVISOR
+JERRY KELLY, FACILITIES MAINTENANCE SUPERVISOR

-Cheryl's photo and bio are coming soon!
+Jerry's photo and bio are coming soon!

 JULIENE WATSON, SENIOR NURSERY ATTENDANT